apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_head.md

                       | DeleteStatement
                       | Query

-In addition to queries, an implementation of SQL++ needs to support statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating SQL++ expressions.
+In addition to queries, an implementation of the query language needs to support statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating query expressions.
-This section details the DDL and DML statements supported in the SQL++ language as realized today in Apache AsterixDB.
+This section details the DDL and DML statements supported in the query language as realized today in Apache AsterixDB.